ArduPilot/ardupilot_wiki/common/source/docs/common-uavcan-adapter-node.rst

  - RNGFND1_TYPE=0
  - ADSB_BAUDRATE=0

- The above settings would disable all of the devices, then you should enable just the ones you want, knowing that you can’t have two serial devices as there is just one uart.
+ The above settings would disable all of the devices, then you should enable just the one you want, knowing that you can’t have two serial devices as there is just one UART.

   The Firmware can also be used for I2C peripherals.